 Formcraft at Blur The Edges 2018

 The Formcraft team was excited to attend State of Work: Blur the Edges 2018 Lunch & Learn at the Union League of Philadelphia on June 6, 2018.
-It included an informative and inspiring presentation from industry professional Amanda Buck regarding how designers and architects are tasked with the exciting challenge of blurring the lines between old workspaces and new workspaces.
+It included an informative and inspiring presentation from industry professional Amanda Buck regarding how designers and architects are tasked with blurring the lines between old and new workspaces.

 “We are in the middle of an office renaissance,” Buck said.
 “The workplace matters now more than ever.”

-Office spaces are becoming increasingly important as companies strive to keep their employees in the workplace, or in some cases, get them back to the office.
-The issue, Buck explained, is that the “old office model” is not serving the needs of present day employees.
+Office spaces are becoming increasingly important as companies strive to keep their employees in the workplace or some cases, get them back to the office.
+The issue, Buck explained, is that the “old office model” is not serving the needs of present-day employees.
 Often, employees do not feel that their company provides space where they can be creative.

 “Culture is one of the biggest things we can control at a company,” Buck said.
 “It attracts and retains talent.”
 One way of nurturing this culture is by creating a third space in the office.
-A third space refers to a place different from home or work, but instead meant to encourage comfortable impromptu meetings, informal interaction with co-workers and independent brainstorming.
+A third space is different from home or work but is meant to encourage comfortable impromptu meetings, informal interaction with co-workers, and independent brainstorming.